Mattrushka/earthquake-hotspots/README.md

 - improve script performance (currently the animation can parse approximately max.
 100-150 json data-entries without crashing)
 - split `shaked.js` into separate files with functionalities belonging together, e.g one js file for loading the data feed, one for building the UI and so on.
 - add TopoJSON as a git submodule for easier updates (been too git-lazy to do this...)
+- automatically refresh the page after one hour

 #Contributing
 I am open for all of your ideas, contributions and feedback.